Comment on "Inferring broken detailed balance in the absence of observable currents"

 \textit{Counterexample.---}Following \cite{wang07} it is straightforward to construct an example that disproves the main conclusion of \cite{mart19a}.
 Consider a molecular motor that walks in two directions $x$ and $y$ ``fueled'' by a chemical reaction $\text{A}\rightleftharpoons \text{B}$.
 Along the $x$ direction the motor's position $x_t$ at any time $t$ advances in a two step reaction

 where ``E'' represents the enzymatic motor.
 The intermediate step -- the formation of the complex ``EA'' -- is assumed \emph{not} to be visible or monitored (see dotted circles in Fig.~\ref{fig:example}(a)).
+Note that one could also consider a more complex enzyme with more unobserved intermediate enzymatic states.
+For simplicity and without loss of generality, we stick to this simple model.
 The motor's position along the $y$ direction, $y_t$, evolves as a one-step process

 Whenever a molecule ``A'' is bound to the enzymatic motor we assume that the motor cannot be detected \emph{and} the reaction \eqref{eq:instantaneous} is switched off.
 For simplicity we set the rates equal to $\kappa_1^\pm=\omega_1^\pm=2$ and $\kappa_2^\pm=1$, tacitly assuming that all chemical species are kept at the same chemical potential, $\mu_{\rm A}=\mu_{\rm B}$.
-That is, the system satisfies detailed balance and the full dynamics is a Markov-jump process (see Fig.~\ref{fig:example}a).
+That is, the system satisfies detailed balance due to $\ln(\kappa_1^+/\kappa_1^-)=\ln(\kappa_2^+/\kappa_2^-)=\ln(\omega_1^+/\omega_1^-)=0$ and the full dynamics is a Markov-jump process (see Fig.~\ref{fig:example}a).
 The last monitored position $z_t=(x_t,y_t)$ at any time $t$ becomes a semi-Markov process due to the hidden intermediate step in Eq.~\eqref{eq:intermediate}.
 The process $z_t$ thus satisfies \emph{all} the assumptions that were made in Ref.~\cite{mart19a} to derive the main result.
+Consequently, our example also satsfies Eq.~(1) in Ref.~\cite{mart19a}.
+Note that we refer to \emph{hidden states} if they are unobserved.
+The number of unobserved states in general cannot be known.
+In the present example the reader only knows the number of hidden states because we describe the complete underlying mathematical model for the sake of reproducibility.

 The probabilities of the two reactions to be completed for the first time are equal, $p_{x,+}=p_{x,-}=p_{y,+}=p_{y,-}=1/4$, in both reactions.
 The turnover time until any of the two reactions is completed is distributed according to waiting time densities $\psi_{x,\pm}(t)$ and $\psi_{y,\pm}(t)$, which read